Yerassylzh/pixel-vanguard/Documents/_Notes.md

 When u start adding some art, always save all the new ideas and enhancements for ur game in GDD documents.
 E.g: XP gems must be differenciated by their size and some effects (m.b particles, colors).

-Next plans:
-Adding SFX and music
-Randomize pitch

-Even though audio manager is created now, in the future keep in mind that it must be int main menu (dont destroy on load)
+Even though audio manager is created now, in the future keep in mind that it must be in main menu (dont destroy on load)